Please do not call your GP or local hub about getting vaccinated, unless requested, the NHS will contact you directly.

 These locations will be serving the South Suffolk area generally rather than their own patient lists exclusively.
 Residents will be contacted directly by the NHS, either by phone or letter, and local clinical leaders have stressed the importance of members of the public NOT calling these practices as it may disrupt the roll-out.
 Residents will be contacted as early as Monday 11th January for roll-out to begin as soon as possible.

-In addition to the above local Primary Care Network hubs, constituents will also be able to be vaccinated at regional ‘Mass Vaccination Centres’ in Colchester and Ipswich.
+In addition to the above local Primary Care Network hubs, constituents will also be able to be vaccinated at regional ‘Mass Vaccination Centres’ at Colchester Football Club, Trinity Park and Gainsborough in Ipswich.

 Clare and Cavendish residents are likely to be offered appointments in Sudbury and Lavenham.
 Constituents living on the Shotley Peninsula are likely to be offered vaccinations at the Trinity Park Hub on the outskirts of Ipswich.